MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 ### Optimize operational tasks

 Optimizing workload operational tasks is about making job tasks quicker and more straightforward.
-The goal is to streamline job-related activities to enhance efficiency and ensure the most effective use of resources.This streamlining ensures tasks are executed with fewer errors, distractions, and delays.
-By doing so, it conserves personnel time, leading to faster decision-making, reduced troubleshooting durations, and overall improved efficiency and cost savings.
+The goal is to streamline job-related activities to enhance efficiency and ensure the most effective use of resources.
+This streamlining ensures tasks are executed with fewer errors, distractions, and delays.
+It conserves personnel time, leading to faster decision-making, reduced troubleshooting durations, and overall improved efficiency and cost savings.
 To optimize operational tasks, consider the following strategies:

 #### Reduce noise to signal ratio